I didn’t start out lost.

 I came to see that success and achievement don’t have to mean stress and misery.
 That it is entirely sane—and not crazy—to make decisions that bring me joy and fulfillment, and to have a career that inspires me and doesn’t break me down…to create a life that I wouldn’t merely tolerate.
 And I began to create a life I loved living, not just one that looked good on paper.

 And, then, coaching happened!
 The more I shared my story with friends, and former coworkers, the more I realized that many, if not most, of my peers felt similarly: “I would quit my job, but I don’t know what else I would do.”
-This seemed all wrong to me–many of the most talented, brilliant, and passionate people I knew, with potential to effect real change and have significant, were operating on autopilot and just getting through the day.
+This seemed all wrong to me–many of the most talented, brilliant, and passionate people I knew, with potential to effect real change and have significant impact, were operating on autopilot and just getting through the day.
 Partnering with people to find their own answer to this question and activate their passion became my mission.
 News flash: though widely accepted, it is not a requirement to hate your job!
 I explored and studied feverishly in many different modalities, including becoming trained and certified as a co-active coach at the Coaching Training Institute, studying with other teachers like Martha Beck and Julia Cameron, Buddhist thought and practice, Jungian theory, and Positive Psychology, to develop my own coaching methodology and approach.
 I eventually started my own coaching practice dedicated to helping under-fulfilled over-achievers.

 And, yes, I’m happy to report that it is, in fact, it is possible to find work that doesn’t feel like work, to look forward to Monday as much as Friday, and to wake up every morning (ok, most mornings) and think “I am doing exactly what I am meant to be doing”…AND that doesn’t require giving up all worldly possessions or being a “starving artist” (hell, I still live in the west village and don’t ever want to leave).
 In fact, quite the opposite is true.
 Finding work that inspires you and that you are uniquely well-suited to do in the world actually exponentially increases your potential for both impact and earning.